warmcat/libwebsockets/lib/drivers/button/README.md

 Event name|Meaning
 ---|---
-down|The button passes a filter for being down, useful for duration-based response up|The button has come up, useful for duration-based response click|The button activity resulted in a classification as a single-click longclick|The button activity resulted in a classification as a long-click
+down|The button passes a filter for being down, useful for duration-based response stilldown|The regime can be configured to issue "repeat" notifications at intervals up|The button has come up, useful for duration-based response click|The button activity resulted in a classification as a single-click longclick|The button activity resulted in a classification as a long-click